2023 IEEE Best Ph.D. Dissertation Award

 F. Cattivelli and A. H. Sayed, "Diffusion LMS strategies for distributed estimation", IEEE Transactions on Signal Processing, vol. 58, no. 3, pp. 1035-1048, March 2010. [pdf]

-Professor Sayed has been recognized by Thomson Reuters in their 2014 and 2015 Highly Cited Researchers lists.
-According to the ranking methodology, researchers in the list are internationally renowned experts who have published influential articles that are ranked among the top 1 percent of the most cited works in their fields, earning them the mark of exceptional impact.
-The study assessed papers indexed during an eleven year period between 2002 and 2012.
+Professor Sayed was recognized by Thomson Reuters in their 2014, 2015, and 2016 Highly Cited Researchers lists.
+According to the ranking methodology, researchers in the list are internationally renowned experts who have published influential articles that are ranked among the top 1 percent of the most cited works in their fields over a 10 year period, earning them the mark of exceptional impact.

 Professor Sayed has been awarded the 2013 Meritorious Service Award from the IEEE Signal Processing Society for his "exemplary service to and leadership in the Signal Processing Society".
 In addition to his research activities and university service, Professor Sayed has been diligent in serving the signal processing community in various capacities.
 Among other roles, he served as Editor-in-Chief of the IEEE Transactions on Signal Processing (2003-2005), General Chairman of ICASSP 2008, and Vice-President of Publications of the IEEE Signal Processing Society (2009-2011).
 He also served as member of the Board of Governors (2007-2011), Awards Board (2005), Publications Board (2003-2005), Conference Board (2007-2011), Technical Directions Board (2008-2009), and Long Range Planning Committee (2007-2009) of the same Society.